 After retrieving the split spoon sampler, expose the soil by unscrewing the bit and head rings and splitting the barrel.

-If the recovery is enough to accommodate discarding a portion of the sample, discard the top and bottom two to three inches of the sample.
+If the recovery is enough to accommodate discarding a portion of the sample, discard the top two to three inches of the sample.

 For volatile organic compounds collect the sample immediately from the center portion of the split spoon using the procedures described in FS 3000, section 5.